A SEA OF PEARLS & LEAVES

 Last year, when the first suitor arrived, Lilura had a plan.
 She concocted a potion to make it appear as if I had contracted a horrific disease.
 At supper, the potion took hold.
 My tongue thickened, making speech difficult.
 I began sweating profusely and fell from my chair.
 When the prince helped me up, my skin had paled and grown rosy pustules.
 He dropped my hand and covered his mouth with a napkin as he ran from the palace.
 When Father realized I wasn’t truly ill, he was livid.

 The next suitor was an arrogant duke who only wanted to marry me for the power and wealth of Norella Isle.
-Lilura helped me study everything there was to know about him.
+Lilura helped me learn everything there was to know about him.
 Our plan was for me to act like the reincarnated form of his grandmother.
 During our unchaperoned walks through the greenhouse, I called him “Dumpling,” pinched his cheeks red, and scolded him for his poor manners.
 He left the island as soon as weather permitted.

 Another suitor, another plan.
 When the prince arrived, I was charming and flirtatious.
 I locked eyes with him across the dinner table.
 I touched his hair and rested my hand on his thigh when we were alone.
-When I invited him to sneak into my chambers, he eagerly accepted.
+When I invited him to sneak into my chambers, and he eagerly accepted.
 I will never forget the look on his face when he saw the ropes, whips, and crystal toys Lilura and I play with lined along the bed.
 He claimed he wanted to save himself for marriage and darted from the room.
 I never saw him again.

 “Yes, Princess,” Oskar says, drawing me back into the moment.
 “The time for your tricks is up.”